Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Taking a closer look into the pitch decision tree for Chris Sale, we see some patterns.
 When the count is 0 balls and 0 strikes or 3 balls and 2 strikes, the probabilities are relatively evenly balanced, as the pitch type doesn't really have much of an impact in this situation.
 However, when the count is 0 balls and 2 strikes, the pitcher has a significant advantage here.
-We can see that the
+We can see that the probability of throwing a slider